jethornton/flexgui/docs/source/plotter.rst

 	View Offsets, QCheckBox, view_offsets_cb
 	View Overlay, QCheckBox, view_overlay_cb

-.. note:: Don't set the checked property to checked in the Designer.
-That is handled in the code.
+.. note:: Don't set the checked property to checked in Qt Designer as this is already handled in the code.
 Once you check an option it is remembered.

 Menu
 ----

-The following menu items can set display options. `Menu Name` is what you type when creating the Menu then press enter.
+The following menu items can set display options. `Menu Name` is what you type when creating the Menu, then press enter.

 .. csv-table:: Display Menu Options
    :width: 80%